Last updated 30th October 2019

-As we approach 31st October 2019, the date when the UK will leave the EU, we will continue to monitor the Brexit negotiations extremely closely, and will engage with you, our customers, as appropriate, when we understand whether the outcome is to leave with a deal or no deal, and the subsequent impacts that will have across our industry.
+As we approach 31st January 2020, the date when the UK is scheduled to leave the EU, we will continue to monitor Brexit negotiations extremely closely, and will engage with you, our customers, as appropriate, when we understand whether the outcome is to leave with a deal or no deal, and the subsequent impacts that will have across our industry.
 Our firm intention is to adapt our processes as needed and follow any relevant new legislation in full consultation with our customers.

 In any scenario, we do not currently anticipate any interruption to our UK-wide logistics work, including same day and overnight deliveries.
 We also believe the impact on the courier fleet will be extremely limited, as only a small percentage of current couriers contracting with us are EU nationals.